Rigo-Villalta/django-alpha-bootstrap/README.txt

-Django Alpha is a simple scaffolding for Django projects with Bootstrap 4.
+Django Alpha Bootstrap is a simple scaffolding for Django projects with Bootstrap 4.

 The main goal is don't repeat all initial steps for every django project.